Published on January 23rd, 2014 | by admin0

-According to the LBSG, the habit may relate back to the time when it was cheaper to send unsealed envelopes.
+According to the LBSG, the habit may relate back to the time when it was cheaper to send unsealed ones.
 We have discovered that way back in 1892 the Printer Paper Rate was introduced which enabled newspapers, pamphlets and circulars to be sent at the reduced price of one halfpenny.

 Envelopes were sent unsealed to allow checkers to ensure that the regulations were observed or an additional charge applied.
 Sealed envelopes were surcharged.

 A concessionary rate for unsealed envelopes applied until these rules were then abolished after the introduction of first and second class post on 16th September in 1968.

 So, as a hangover from a bygone era, this might well be one plausible explanation as to why unstuck envelopes are still prevalent in modern sorting offices up and down the country.